Can you register your book series with the Copyright Office on one application and pay only one fee? If you are a certain type of writer, you can.

 Copyright Practice Tip

-- A book series of unpublished books can be registered on one application with an entry for the series title and an entry for each of the book titles.
+- A book series of unpublished books can be registered on one application, the Group of Unpublished Works application.

-- If the books have been published, each book must be registered with its own application.
+- If the books have been published, each book must be registered with its own application, either the Standard or the Single application.

 For a prolific writer who turns out three or four books a year (if not more), the time and expense of the copyright application process can begin to mount.
 Actually, the cost of applying for protection for even the most productive writers, at $35 to $55 per filing, is not exorbitant but it does add up.
 The bigger issues may be making the time to file the application and properly navigating the arcane online form.
 The form is particularly obtuse when it comes to a book series.